alekkeersmaekers/glaux/README.md

 ## Data

 The raw texts in GLAUx come from a number of public projects, including [Perseus](https://github.com/PerseusDL/canonical-greekLit), the [First1KGreek](https://github.com/OpenGreekAndLatin/First1KGreek) project, [Wikisource](https://el.wikisource.org/wiki/%CE%9A%CF%8D%CF%81%CE%B9%CE%B1_%CE%A3%CE%B5%CE%BB%CE%AF%CE%B4%CE%B1), and various other websites.
 For precise details, see the file metadata.txt.
-Most of the data is available under a CC BY-SA license but some texts are more restrictive (e.g. CC BY-NC): the license of each source text is also specified in the matadata file.
+Most of the data is available under a CC BY-SA license but some texts are more restrictive (e.g. CC BY-NC): the license of each source text is also specified in the metadata file.

 ## Annotation

 At the moment GLAUx includes morphology, lemmas and syntactic dependencies, all roughly following the [Ancient Greek Dependency Treebanks](https://github.com/PerseusDL/treebank_data) guidelines.
 Part of GLAUx is manually annotated.
-These annotations come from various treebanking projects, which we thoroughly homogenized:
+These annotations come from various treebanking projects, which we thoroughly homogenized (see Keersmaekers et al. (2019): Creating, Enriching and Valorizing Treebanks of Ancient Greek for more details on this process):
 * [The Ancient Greek Dependency Treebanks](https://github.com/PerseusDL/treebank_data), available under a CC BY-SA 3.0 license.
 * [The PROIEL Treebank](https://github.com/proiel/proiel-treebank), available under a CC BY-NC-SA 3.0 license.
 * [The Pedalion Trees](https://github.com/perseids-publications/pedalion-trees), available under a CC BY-SA 4.0 license.